-Hierarchy - Public Amenities Hierarchy Description Facilities provided Proposed facilities Regional Regional facilities are located in a main Minimum of six unisex toilets As shown in the Public Amenities
+Hierarchy - Public Amenities Hierarchy Description Facilities provided Proposed facilities Regional Regional facilities are Minimum of six As shown in the located in a main unisex toilets Public Amenities location for residents'

-Hierarchy - Public Amenities Hierarchy Description location for residents' and tourists' activity.
+Hierarchy Hierarchy - Public Amenities Hierarchy Description Facilities provided Proposed facilities and tourists' activity.
 The user catchment for these facilities extends to a region and they anticipate high and continual use.
-Facilities provided Accessible facilities May provide male and female facilities Minimum of four showers if required Proposed facilities Management Program District District facilities are provided at a location for minor resident and tourist activity.
+Accessible facilities May provide male and female facilities Minimum of four showers if required Management Program District District facilities are provided at a location for minor resident and tourist activity.
 The user catchments for these facilities are generally limited to the surrounding area, however they may act as an overflow for when demand at Regional facilities exceeds capacity.
 Minimum of three unisex toilets Accessible facilities Minimum of two showers if required As shown in the Public Amenities Management Program Local Local facilities provide for local water activities and access.
 The user catchments for these activities are limited.
 Usage patterns are low or sporadic and should anticipate casual usage.
 Minimum of one unisex toilet Accessible facilities Minimum of two showers if required As shown in the Public Amenities Management Program